yasserfarouk/negmas/docs/upgrade_guide.rst

 =================================  ===================================  ===================================================================
 import negmas.utilities            import negmas.preferences            If not done, a deprication warning will be issued. load_genius_domain_from_folder     Scenario.from_genius_folder          Some of the parameters are no longer supported.
 Check your use-case
-LinearAggregationUtilityFunction   LinearAdditiveUtilityFunction        The old class name is still provided. ami                                nmi                                  Member of all `Negotiator` objects AgentMechanismInterface            NegotiatorMechanismInterface         The class was renamed to better reflect its role.
+LinearUtilityAggregationFunction   LinearAdditiveUtilityFunction        The old class name is still provided. ami                                nmi                                  Member of all `Negotiator` objects AgentMechanismInterface            NegotiatorMechanismInterface         The class was renamed to better reflect its role.
 The old name still works but is depricated
 =================================  ===================================  ===================================================================